My Little Pony: Friendship Is Magic: Fifth generation

 After the show's finale aired, Hasbro began working on a fifth generation which began with the feature film My Little Pony: A New Generation.
 Like Friendship Is Magic, it is set in Equestria because the production team wanted to further explore the fourth generation's lore and world-building.
 The fifth generation is set in after the events of the fourth, focusing on different ponies and unexplored parts of Equestria; this gave Hasbro the opportunity to include Easter eggs of the previous generations.
-The film was released on Netflix in September 2021 to positive reviews; it will be followed by a television series which will be released on the streaming service in 2022.
+The film was released on Netflix in September 2021 to positive reviews; it was followed by a television series which released on the streaming service in 2022.